 Desert Wildlife in March: What’s Stirring in Southern Utah https://redriverranch.com/2026/03/10/desert-wildlife-in-march-whats-stirring-in-southern-utah/ Tue, 10 Mar 2026 19:19:31 +0000 https://redriverranch.com/?p=7562 The Desert Wakes Up

-Spend a winter at Capitol Reef and the desert can feel still.
+Spend a winter at Capitol Reef and the desert can feel pretty still.
 The cottonwoods are bare.
-The light comes low and cold.
+The light comes in low and cold.
 And aside from the occasional raven or coyote, the landscape seems to belong mostly to rock and wind.
 Then March arrives — and all of that starts to change.

-March is when Southern Utah’s wildlife begins its spring emergence, and for guests at The Lodge at Red River Ranch, it offers some of the most rewarding wildlife watching of the entire year.
-The animals are active, the crowds are thin, and the quiet of early spring makes it far easier to notice what’s moving around you.
+March is when Southern Utah’s wildlife begins its spring emergence, and it offers some of the most rewarding wildlife watching of the entire year.
+The animals are active, the crowds are thin, and the quiet of early spring makes it a lot easier to notice what’s moving around you.

 Why March Is Such a Good Month for Wildlife

 Spring migration is underway.
-Breeding seasons are beginning for many resident species.
+Breeding seasons are starting for a lot of resident species.
 And animals that slowed through the winter are ranging wider and showing up in more predictable places.
-The lower elevations around the Fremont River corridor and the park’s shrubland zones are particularly active this time of year, since that’s where the first green growth appears.
+The lower elevations around the Fremont River corridor and the park’s shrubland zones are especially active right now, since that’s where the first green growth appears.

 There’s also something to be said for the light.
-The low angle of March sun, especially in the early morning and late afternoon, makes everything easier to see.
-Animals that blend into the summer haze become much more visible against the crisp, cool air.
+The low angle of March sun — especially in early morning and late afternoon — makes everything easier to see.
+Animals that blend into the summer haze are much more visible against the crisp, cool air.
 It’s a great month to slow down and pay attention.

 Desert landscape at Capitol Reef in early spring morning light